emotion-analysis-project/SemEval2025-Task11/data/README.md

 ## Dataset Information

 Our dataset collection includes datasets in multiple languages.
 The datasets are designed for research on text-based emotion detection and related tasks, and contain text instances along with their annotations for various emotions.

-We provide samples from the training and development (dev) sets.
+### Track 1

 Each entry in the dataset consists of a unique identifier, a text sample in Hausa, and seven columns representing different emotions: Joy, Fear, Anger, Sadness, Disgust, Neutral, and Surprise.
 Each emotion column is binary, where `0` indicates the absence of the emotion and `1` indicates its presence.
 A single text sample can express multiple emotions simultaneously.